-Once an institution has achieved initial accreditation with ACCJC,1 the Commission expects that it will engage in continuous efforts to sustain and improve educational quality and institutional effectiveness.
-To verify that institutions meet this expectation, the Commission requires its member institutions to undergo a comprehensive review for reaffirmation of accreditation every seven years.
-ACCJC's comprehensive review process has two broad purposes: (1) ensuring that every member institution maintains compliance with Eligibility Requirements (ERs), Accreditation Standards, Commission policies, and federal regulations related to accreditation (together, referred to as Standards or the Commission's Standards);
+Once an institution has achieved initial accreditation with ACCJC, the Commission expects that it will engage in continuous efforts to sustain and improve educational quality and institutional effectiveness.
+To verify that institutions meet this expectation, the Commission requires its member institutions to undergo a comprehensive peer review for reaffirmation of accreditation every seven years.
+ACCJC's comprehensive peer review process has two broad purposes: (1) ensuring that every member institution maintains compliance with Eligibility Requirements (ERs), Accreditation Standards, Commission policies, and federal regulations related to accreditation (together, referred to as Standards or the Commission's Standards);

-1 For more information about ACCJC's Eligibility and Preaccreditation processes, see the Policy on Eligibility to Apply for Accredited Status and the Eligibility, Candidacy, and Initial Accreditation Manual.
+&lt;sup>1 For more information about ACCJC's Eligibility and Preaccreditation processes, see the Policy on Preaccreditation and the Eligibility, Candidacy, and Initial Accreditation Manual.